-This rich and moist Blood Orange Chocolate Cake is infused with fresh blood orange juice and drizzled with homemade blood orange glaze!
+This rich and moist Chocolate Blood Orange Cake is infused with fresh blood orange juice and drizzled with homemade blood orange glaze!

 Ingredients and Variations